Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - He was absent from pretty much all of the other promotional material for the film, which includes toy lines and promotional images and even the official home releases' covers.

-- Skilled, but Naïve: He's really good when it comes to making improvised plans to beat seemingly unbeatable foes, but his lack of experience still hampers him.
+- He's really good when it comes to making improvised plans to beat seemingly unbeatable foes, but his lack of experience still hampers him.
 Best shown when he, Tony, and Rhodey defeat Giant-Man; Peter comes up with the plan to web up Scott's legs and flawlessly sets him up to be knocked down by Tony and Rhodey, but he fails to notice the falling Scott's flailing limbs and thus gets knocked out by one of them.

 - Smart People Play Chess: There's a chess set set up (and seemingly in progress) on a table in his bedroom in Civil War.